ZORO2045/Webhook_Management/README.md

 ![Banner](banner_image.jpg)

 This repository contains a simple web application for managing webhooks using JavaScript and XMLHttpRequest.
-It provides functionalities to create and delete webhooks for Telegram bots.
+It allows users to create, delete, and retrieve information about their Webhooks, as well as clear pending requests.
 ## Features

 - **Create Webhook**: Users can create a webhook by providing their Telegram bot token and a file URL.